JanneMattila/azure-firewall-and-network-testing/workloads/private-aks/README.md

 This below document tries to explain various problems that you might see if you don't have the required connectivity from the AKS cluster to the internet.

-If you see any of the below problems, then you need to make sure that you have the required connectivity from the AKS cluster to the internet as documented in the above link.
+If you see *any of the below problems*, then you need to double check that you have the required connectivity from the AKS cluster to the internet as documented in the above link.

 ## No connectivity